oaklandgit/goboom-engine/README.md

 # TO DO

-- organize scenes into files
+- Move planet, moon and ore info into TOML file
 - Delay before respawn
 - Reset all variables on game start
 - Docking sound